 Food on a long journey by bus.
-Travel menu or How to eat right on the road
+Travel menu or How to eat healthy on the road

-The travel menu is a sore point for many who are going on a trip.
+The travel menu is a sore subject for many who are going on a trip.
 Whatever the weather outside, we must remember that many products quickly deteriorate.
-Yes, when choosing food for the trip, you can take into account your preferences.
+Yes, when choosing food for the road, you can take into account your preferences.
 But in moderation.
-After all, let's say, chips or crackers are a time bomb that can deprive a child and an adult of appetite, and provide gastrointestinal upset.
+After all, let’s say, chips or crackers are a time bomb that can deprive a child and an adult of appetite, and cause gastrointestinal upset.
 What useful things should you take with you on the road?
-What kind of dishes and packaging do you prefer?
+Which dishes and packaging do you prefer?
 Let's understand all the nuances!

 List of foods that do not spoil in the heat

-IMPORTANT: In addition to a careful attitude, it is necessary to provide the products with decent storage conditions.
-Therefore, it is best to choose the best packaging such as vacuum dishes, paper and even fabric, in which you can wrap food for 2-3 days.
+IMPORTANT: In addition to careful handling, it is necessary to provide the products with decent storage conditions.
+Therefore, it is better to select the best packaging, such as vacuum containers, paper and even fabric, in which you can wrap food for 2-3 days.

-So, here are the products that will last the longest during the trip and which it is advisable to include in the travel menu:
+So, here are the products that will last the longest on a trip and which it is advisable to include in the travel menu:

-• Dry snacks in the form of bread, biscuits, drying, crackers (homemade).
+• Dry snacks in the form of bread, cookies, dryers, crackers ( homemade).

 • Dried fruits in the form of dried apricots, dried berries and fruits.

-• Bread (packed in paper, not polyethylene - otherwise it will mold quickly).
+• Bread (packed in paper, not plastic - otherwise it will quickly become moldy).

 • Muesli bars.